 The Takeaway

-When you own a small business, you want it to make money.
-Understanding what your break-even point is is crucial to your bottom line.
-And using that tool to figure out what changes you might want to make in producing your products and in the fixed costs you pay may also be very valuable to your company’s bottom line.
+When you own a small business, understanding your break-even point is crucial to your bottom line.
+You can then use your break-even point to figure out what changes you might want to make in producing your products, whether that’s by adjusting your fixed expenses or variable ones, or adjusting both.

 Photo credit: iStock/Dima Berlin